Tysseract/SBCC-CS105-EX03-AlignedNumbers/README.md

 public class AlignedNumbers {

     /**
+     * This code accepts two integers and then prints out the relationshipe
+     * between those two numbers as described in the problem statement.
+     *
+     * @param first The first integer value
+     * @param second The second integer value
+     *
+     * @return A string with the metrics formatted as described */ public static String alignNumbers(int first, int second) {
+    	String aligned = "";

+	// Put your code for this assignment here.

+	return aligned;
+    }

+    /**
      * This code runs by asking for two numbers, computing the various stats,
      * and then printing it out.
      *